Stephen-Lon/Alfred-workflow-Firefox-basic-DuckDuckGo-search/README.md

 - `&kz-1` to turn off open instant answers.

 You can choose in the configuration to concentrate the search results on the UK region or all regions.

+# Use of AI in search results

+You can choose, with the checkbox in the workflow configuration, whether or not to allow Artificial Intelligence in the search results.
+The default is to disable it—by [using the noai.duckduckgo.com domain](https://duckduckgo.com/duckduckgo-help-pages/ai-features/about-noaiduckduckgocom).

 # Usage